 The Mayor Peter Rudolph “Rudy” Olgiati River Bridge is a steel deck girder bridge spanning the Tennessee River from Downtown to Hill City.
-Olgiati was noted for several public works projects completed during his term including a second tunnel for McCallie Avenue (U.S. 11 & 64) through Missionary Ridge, widening of U.S. 27 along Rossville Boulevard and completion of the third Downtown bridge across the Tennessee River (named the Olgiati Bridge in 1959).1
+Olgiati was noted for several public works projects completed during his term including a second tunnel for McCallie Avenue (U.S. 11/64) through Missionary Ridge, widening of U.S. 27 along Rossville Boulevard and completion of the third Downtown bridge across the Tennessee River (named the Olgiati Bridge in 1959).1

 Interstate 124 signs were not re-installed when the major directional interchange improvements [at I-24] were made some years ago.

-Another possible reason why TDOT dropped signs for Interstate 124 was due to the northward extension of the U.S. 27 freeway beyond the Signal Mountain interchange with U.S. 127.
+Another possible reason why TDOT dropped signs for Interstate 124 was due to the northward extension of the freeway along U.S. 27 beyond the Signal Mountain interchange with U.S. 127.
 Scott Boles wrote in 2003 that the only portion of the U.S. 27 freeway in southern Tennessee that did not meet Interstate standards at the time was the section assigned to Interstate 124.

 The final phase of U.S. 27 (I-124) Reconstruction in Downtown Chattanooga, estimated to cost $98 million in 2012,8 was planned to run in tandem with work north of the river to 2017.11 Work was previously halted in 2002 due to opposition during the Urban Design Challenge presentation for the Fourth Street corridor regarding pedestrian accessibility.6 Uncertainty of available funds from the Highway Trust Fund further delayed the project in 2015.11

-Source: December 31, 2017 Interstate Route Log and Finders List
+Source: December 31, 2021 Interstate Route Log and Finders List

 I-124 Annual Average Daily Traffic (AADT)